developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/mgmt/index.md

 To perform a device search:

 1. Tap the search icon located in the lower right of the device list.
-2. Select the type of search to be conducted, whether based on the device friendly name, device model, serial number, or AP friendly name.
+2. Select the type of search to be conducted, whether based on the device friendly name, device model, serial number, AP friendly name or check-out (if check-out is enabled).
 Enter the text to conduct a search.
 The search is case-sensitive.
 <img style="height:350px" src="device-search.png"/><i>Device search</i>

 3. Tap Search.